tinuxje/Simple_Arithmetic_In_The_Terminal/README.md

 For now the program is very basic and simple.
 We still have a lot to learn.
 Any tips are welcome.

-Who knows........in the future we meight even try to use Tkinter https://wiki.python.org/moin/TkInter, if we can figure out how it works.
+Who knows........in the future we might even try to use Tkinter https://wiki.python.org/moin/TkInter, if we can figure out how it works.

 Stay tuned.